HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Applications_of_Spectral_Theory.md

-# Applications of Spectral Theory
+# 7.3 Applications of Spectral Theory

+## 7.3.1 Raising a Matrix to a High Power

 Suppose we have a matrix $A$ and we want to find $A^{20}$.
 You could try to multiply A with itself 20 times; however, this is computationally extremely intensive and it is not recommended.
 We also can diagonalization to compute high powers of a matrix relatively easily.